Using the 80/20 Rule will enable you to achieve radical gains in efficiency and results.

 Start by identifying the 80% of less-important things that are bogging you down.
 And figure out how to let go of them.

-Read Richard Koch’s book to gain further insight.
-And to get a clear sense of how to better use the 80/20 principle.
+Read this book to get a better sense of how to use the 80/20 principle.